 \subsection{Scenario 2: Art Exploration}

-This scenario envisions how our framework can also support artistic experiences, such as in museums or galleries.
-This scenario centers on a painting, Kandinsky's \textit{Composition VIII}, with a drawer and mirror as part of the interactive experience.
+This scenario envisions how our framework could support artistic experiences, such as in museums or galleries.
+The scenario centers on a painting---Kandinsky's \textit{Composition VIII}---with a drawer and mirror as part of the experience.